 Road transport can significantly contribute to the EU's goal of climate neutrality by 2050.
-However, to unlock this potential, all technological options need to be taken into account for the reduction of CO2 emissions.
-In particular, the new Regulation should include the recognition of all low-carbon liquid fuels, alongside other technologies, to reach the sector's decarbonisation.
+However, to unlock this potential, all technological options need to be considered for the reduction of CO2 emissions.

+In particular, revised rules should include the recognition of all low-carbon liquid fuels, alongside electrification, to reach the sector's decarbonisation.
+A technology-neutral approach is essential to ensure that regulatory targets are not set in isolation from the industrial and social dimensions on which they will ultimately impact.